COHS Office of Development and External Relations

 When a person retires, the following guidelines will be used for a retirement party:

 Person’s Title Who is Responsible for the party and expenses?
-Staff Department Instructor Department Assistant Professor Department Associate Professor Based on the recommendation of the department chair.
-Full Professor Based on the recommendation of the Dean in consultation with the department chair.
-Department Chair The Dean will determine the appropriate action based on length of tenure in that position.
+Staff Department Instructor Department Assistant Professor Department Associate Professor Based on the recommendation of the department Chairperson.
+Full Professor Based on the recommendation of the Dean in consultation with the department Chairperson.
+Department Chairperson The Dean will determine the appropriate action based on length of tenure in that position.
 Dean College

 If an event is college wide, the college will pay the approved expenses incurred.
 Otherwise, the department will be responsible for these costs.
 For a staff member who is retiring, no more than $750 will be spent for the retirement party and gift.
 For a faculty member who is retiring, no more than $1500 will be spent for the retirement event and gift.
 Length of service and contribution to the college will be factors in determining the scope of a retirement event.